-Our Department has 25 faculty members who conduct experimental, theoretical, and simulational research in condensed-matter physics, astronomy, nuclear physics, atomic and molecular physics, environmental physics, astrophysics, and general relativity.
+Our Department has 22 faculty members who conduct experimental, theoretical, and simulational research in condensed-matter physics, astronomy and astrophysics, nanotechnology, atomic and molecular physics, optics, nuclear physics, and physics education.
 Much of the research is conducted on-campus, and several undergraduates participate each year.

-For more information on the undergraduate Physics program at UGA, contact Professor Craig Wiegert.
+For more information on the undergraduate Physics program at UGA, contact Professor Benjamin Cooley.

-For more information on the undergraduate Physics and Astronomy program at UGA, contact Professor J.-P. Caillault.
+For more information on the undergraduate Astrophysics program at UGA, contact Professor J.-P. Caillault.